Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Consider purchasing the latest generation components to get value for your money.

 - More expensive devices do not necessarily translate to the best performance.
 For example, Intel 9900k being highly-priced does not offer better performance compared to other models such as the 8700k.
 The 9900k model does not have the aspect of hyper-threading.

 - Consider whether you want to use your device for both play and work.
 In the event that you want your device to be multi-purpose, the AMD model is likely to give you better performance with its extra threads and cores that provide a significant improvement in performance.

 - Consider the Thermal Design Profile (TDP), which is the highest heat amount that is generated by the chip.
 This will help you get a cooler that is able to handle the heat.
 Keep in mind that overclocked CPUs are able to put out more heat compared to those that are not overclocked.

 Reading model numbers and names:

 The first digit that comes after the model number shows the product’s generation for example an Intel core i7-8700 is an 8th generation model.

 The other numbers are just indicators of various models in line while the letter K denotes that the device is unlocked for overclocking while X at the end of AMD models indicates that the model has a higher clocking speed.

 With this information, you will be able to select the best device model that suits your personal interests in gaming as well as provide you with some insight into what CPU gaming entails.

-We have seen everything we need about CPU for gaming.
+We have seen everything we need about CPUs for gaming.